iceshard-engine/coding-style/README.md

 High level documentation should not be put in source code comments.
 That makes it fragmented and hard to read.
 Instead, it should be created as an HTML document, where the user can read it as a single continuous text with nice fonts, illustrations, examples, etc.

-#### Put interface documentation in the .h file
+### **Put interface documentation in the .hxx file**

-Put interface (function and class documentation) in the .h file.
-This makes it easier to find all the relevant interface documentation for someone browsing the .h files.
+Put interface _(function and class documentation)_ in the .hxx file.
+This makes it easier to find all the relevant interface documentation for someone browsing the .hxx files.

-A drawback of this is that the .h files will become bigger and harder to grasp, but that is a price we are willing to pay.
+A drawback of this is that the .hxx files will become bigger and harder to grasp, but that is a price we are willing to pay.

-### Design and Implementation Issues
+## Design and Implementation

-#### Optimize wisely
+### **Optimize wisely**

 All the code in the engine does not have to be super optimized.
 Code that only runs once-per-frame has very little impact on a game's performance.
 Do not spend effort on optimizing that code.
 Consider what are the heavy-duty number-crunching parts of the code and focus your efforts on them.
 Use the profiler as a guide to finding the parts of the code that matter.